 4. Get vaccinated

-It’s important to get the flu vaccine in the autumn to help protect you and your baby from the flu, which can cause complications during pregnancy (NHS Choices, 2018b).
+It’s important to get the flu vaccine to help protect you and your baby from the flu, which can cause complications during pregnancy (NHS Choices, 2018b).
 This is even more important at the moment.
 Find out more about the flu in pregnancy and the benefits of the flu vaccine from our article Flu and pregnancy.
 Pregnant women are recommended by the NHS to get the Covid-19 vaccination, too (NHS, 2022).

 During the winter months it’s also advised that pregnant women take a vitamin D supplement (RCOG, 2014; NHS and UK Medicines Information, 2016; NHS, 2017b).